Ubaid-ur-Rehman14/learn-nextjs/stepxx_web3/step05_solidity/step00-hardhat/readme.md

 👷 Welcome to Hardhat v2.9.9 👷‍

-?
-What do you want to do? …
-  Create a JavaScript project
-  Create a TypeScript project
 ❯ Create an empty hardhat.config.js
-  Quit

   In this tutorial we are going to use our recommended plugin,
 @nomicfoundation/hardhat-toolbox